maucaro/secure_bot/readme.md

 - Change Bot configuration's endpoint to custom domain

 # Limitations and areas for improvement
-- Azure Key Vault can be used to store the Databricks PAT token
 - The Bot code only allows interactions from users in the configured Entra ID Tenant.
 For more granular control, organizations would need to manage access to the Teams App as described [here](https://learn.microsoft.com/en-us/microsoftteams/app-centric-management).